West Windsor-Plainsboro High School South: Science Olympiad

-The West Windsor-Plainsboro High School South Science Olympiad Team has been one of the best teams in the nation.
-In 2006 and 2007, they won 1st place in the regional and state competition, thereby earning spots in the national tournaments at Indiana University Bloomington and Wichita State University.
+The Science Olympiad won 1st place in the regional and state competition in 2006 and 2007, earning spots in the national tournaments at Indiana University Bloomington and Wichita State University.
 They placed 11th in 2006 then 6th in 2007, out of more than 50 of the nation's most talented teams.

 In 2008, the team earned 3rd place in regionals, and 2nd at states, losing to rival team West Windsor-Plainsboro High School North.
 In 2009, the team placed 2nd at regionals, losing to North but came back at states to win 1st.
-They attended the Nationals competition at Augusta State University from May 15–16.
+They attended the Nationals competition at Augusta State University.
 At the tournament, the team placed 13th in the nation, and 1st place in Protein Modeling.
-Other events in which the team placed in the top 8 were Cell Biology, Chemistry Lab, Dynamic Planet, Environmental Chemistry, It's About Time, Junkyard Challenge, Picture This and Remote Sensing.
 In 2010, the school placed 1st in the state and 18th in the nation at the University of Illinois at Urbana–Champaign.

-In 2011, the school once again placed 1st in the entire state beating out its sister school, West Windsor-Plainsboro High School North.
-The High School South Science Olympiad team won Third Place at the National Tournament held at the University of Wisconsin-Madison in 2011; this is the highest honor ever achieved by High School South in this competition.
-The team received a Gold Medal in Dynamic Planet; four Silver Medals in Microbe Mission, Ornithology, Protein Modeling, and Sumo Bots; a Bronze Medal in Chemistry Lab; a Fourth Place Medal in Helicopters; a Fifth Place Medal in Mission Possible; and two Sixth Place Medals in Ecology and Mousetrap Vehicle.
-In addition, the team received a Gold Medal in Materials Science, a trial event.
+In 2011, the school once again placed 1st in New Jersey The High School South Science Olympiad team won Third Place at the National Tournament held at the University of Wisconsin-Madison in 2011; this is the highest honor ever achieved by High School South in this competition.
+The team received a gold medal in Dynamic Planet; four silver medals in Microbe Mission, Ornithology, Protein Modeling, and Sumo Bots; a bronze medal in Chemistry Lab; a Fourth Place Medal in Helicopters; a Fifth Place Medal in Mission Possible; and two Sixth Place Medals in Ecology and Mousetrap Vehicle.
+In addition, the team received a gold medal in Materials Science, a trial event.

 During the 2012 season, South placed 1st in the state again for the 4th consecutive year and attended the national tournament at the University of Central Florida in Orlando, where they placed 9th overall.
 South again won the New Jersey competition in 2013 and competed in the national competition in Ohio with 1st places in Anatomy & Physiology and Fermi Questions.

 In 2014, South won the State Tournament for the 6th year in a row and went on to finish in the top ten at Nationals.
 Medals were achieved in Materials Science (gold), Water Quality (gold), Astronomy (silver), Dynamic Planet (bronze), and three other events.

 In 2017, High School South once again won the State Tournament and returned to the National Tournament held at Wright State University in Dayton, Ohio.
 The team placed 20th overall and won medals in Disease Detectives (6th), Materials Science (6th), Microbe Mission (5th), and Optics (6th).

 In 2019, South won the state tournament and attended the national tournament at Cornell University, winning the Dupont Enterprise award and placing 14th overall.